BryanCarney/BryanCarney/README.md

 # Bryan Carney

-### Senior Manager - Data Insights and Strategy Enablement for RBC
+### Senior Manager - Data Insights and Strategy Enablement at RBC

-### Currently enrolled in University of Toronto Data Analytics and Visualizations Course
+### Currently enrolled in University of Toronto for Data Analytics and Visualizations

 > Connect with me: